Nabi-Project/Nabi-Project/README.md

 Basic

-- [x] Respond appropriately to Queries in English.
-- [ ] Respond appropriately to Queries in Japanese.
+- [x] Respond appropriately to Queries in Japanese.

 Ideas